Sudigadu: Critical reception

 Sudigadu has received mostly positive reviews from critics and audience.
-The Times Of India gave a rating of 4/5.
-The Hindu stating "Sudigadu is definitely worth a watch.
+The Times of India gave a rating of 4/5.
+The Hindu stated that "Sudigadu is definitely worth a watch.
 The humour, here, is without malice and that itself is a big plus.
 NDTV gave a review stating "Bhimaneni Srinivas's Telugu film Sudigadu is a laugh riot that keeps the audience entertained right up till the end".
-Radhika Rajamani of Rediff gave a review stating "The film offers fun unlimited and will surely go down well with families".
+Radhika Rajamani of Rediff.com gave a review stating "The film offers fun unlimited and will surely go down well with families".
 Mahesh Koneru of 123telugu.com gave a rating of 3.25/5 stating "Sudigaadu is a good clean entertainer that will make you laugh out loud.
 The spoofs are brilliant.
 Sudigaadu is one very enjoyable spoof on TFI and it makes for a good watch this weekend.
-Don’t miss it.".
+Don’t miss it".

 Box office

-Sudigadu has rocked the film goers across the globe and proved super hit at the box office.
+Sudigadu proved to be a hit at the box office.
 The movie had a strong start in both Indian and overseas market with nearly 70% occupancy.
-The film has collected approximately Rs 58 million at the Indian Box Office on its 1st day and its performance is far better than that of several Telugu films of 2012.
+The film has collected approximately Rs 58 million at the Indian box office on its 1st day and its performance is far better than that of several Telugu films of 2012.

 In the US the movie raked in a storming US$100,000 for 3 days.
-The audience response for the movie on the first day was better than that of recent releases like Devudu Chesina Manushulu, Onamalu, Uu Kodathara?
-Ulikki Padathara? and Adhinayakudu.
-Excluding Julayi, Eega, Rachcha and Gabbar Singh, no other Telugu movie has received such a good response at the USA Box Office in recent months.
+The audience response for the movie on the first day was better than that of recent releases.
+Excluding Julayi, Eega, Rachcha and Gabbar Singh, no other Telugu movie has received such a good response at the USA box office in recent months.
 According to trade analyst Taran Adarsh, the film has taken Rs 2,455,000 ($44,255) from its screening in the country on Thursday and Friday.